 This is one of the best daypacks because it is ultra-light, with a weight of just 750 g.
 It is comfortable and adjustable for a well-tailored fit.
 Breathability is at the forefront with plenty of ventilation thanks to its AirScape Backpanel.
 It is roomy, with easily accessible pockets, but one of its best features is its separate external hydration sleeve that prevents water leaks.
 It has other buzz-worthy features like bungee attachments, and ice ax loop, and attachments for a helmet and trekking poles.Read more

 It has 22 L of volume to pack everything needed and has dual-zippered panel access to the main compartment.
 It also is packed with other storage places include its “InsideOut” compression/carry straps on the sides.
 There is a mesh front panel pocket that stretches and is large, perfect for when shedding a layer of clothing.

 It’s made with nylon mini shadow brick and nylon packcloth and comes in black, green, blue and red color option.

 Not only is this daypack perfect for when hiking, climbing, running or biking without slowing the consumer down, but it also has all the features and more needed to survive the elements.
 It has a Stow-on-the-Go trekking pole system that keeps the poles on the sides for easy access.
-It has a Lidlock helmet attachment that is used by just sliding the plastic end though the ventilation hole.
+It has a Lidlock helmet attachment that is used by just sliding the plastic end through the ventilation hole.
 There are two zippered pockets on the hip belt so that fuel is only a reach away.
 There is an external hydration sleeve to keep the water reservoir separate, and an ice tool loop with bungee tie-offs.
 This all makes it a daypack that has plenty of features for being able to easily pack away gear while staying organized.

 This best daypack has an adjustable sternum strap with slots, making it one of the easiest shoulder straps to adjust.
 There is also a safety whistle on the straps in case of emergency.
 The hip belt is mesh covered for breathability, and has foam for extra comfort, with an ErgoPull closure for a secure fit.